mouhammad-moustafa/GettingAndCleaningData-CourseProject/README.md

 - answer5 function returns the data set as requested by question5.

 functions documentation is detailed at the bottom.

-'BodyBody' in features.txt has been replaced By 'Body'.

 The goal fo this project is to prepare tidy data.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.